spk121/potato-make/README.md

 Potato Make is a scheme library that aims to simplify the task of maintaining, updating, and regenerating programs.
-It is inspired by the `make` utility in POSIX.
+It is inspired by the `make` utility in IEEE Std 1003.1-2017 (POSIX).
 With this library, you can write a build script in Guile Scheme.

 ## Boilerplate